adamdruppe/d_android/README.md

    $ cp libtest.so /home/me/Android/omg/app/src/main/jniLibs/

 If you use dub, make sure you set targetType = dynamicLibrary in your app's dub.json as an android thing must be a `.so` library.

-## Compiling android-dub-build and android-setup

-Each helper program is a stand-alone D file, depending on nothing outside Phobos.
-Simply compile them with `dmd file.d` or `ldc2 file.d` and then run them.

 ## Principles